Slide 1

 Paper B- English (300 Marks)

-Paper I-VII are of 250 marks each
+Papers (counted for merit) Papers I-VII are of 250 marks each

-Paper-I - Essay
+Paper-I Essay

 Paper-II General Studies (Indian Heritage and Culture, History, and Geography of the World and Society)

-Paper-III General Studies (Governance, Constitution, Polity, Social Justice and International relations)
+Paper-III General Studies (Governance, Constitution, Polity, Social Justice and International Relations)

 Paper-IV General Studies (Technology, Economic Development, Bio-diversity, Environment, Security and Disaster Management)